omg-community/regular-place-kit/README.md

 # Get started with development

-If you're a complete beginner to programming in general, it's highly recommend reading [Getting Started for Dummies](NOOB.md).
-Otherwise, continuing to read this assumes that you're acclimated to basic programming concepts.
+If you're a complete beginner to programming in general, please follow [Getting Started for Dummies](NOOB.md).
+It will guide you through setting up the project with extensive explanations, providing all the steps to set everything up from nothing.

 ## Install development tools